Terry Bradshaw: College career

-Bradshaw decided to attend Louisiana Tech University in Ruston.
+Bradshaw decided to attend Louisiana Tech University in Ruston, recruited in part by future Hall of Fame coach Jimmy Johnson.
 He has much affinity for his alma mater, and is a member of the Tau Kappa Epsilon fraternity.
-Initially, he was second on the depth chart at quarterback behind Phil "Roxie" Robertson, who later became famous as the inventor of the Duck Commander duck call and television personality on the A&E program Duck Dynasty.
+Initially, he was second on the depth chart at quarterback behind Phil Robertson, who later became famous as the inventor of the Duck Commander duck call and television personality on the A&E program Duck Dynasty.

 When he arrived at Tech in 1966, Bradshaw caused a media frenzy because of his reputation as a football sensation from nearby Shreveport.
 Robertson was a year ahead of Bradshaw, and was the starter for two seasons in 1966 and 1967, and chose not to play in 1968.
 As Robertson put it: "I'm going for the ducks, you [Terry] can go for the bucks."

 In 1969, Bradshaw was considered by most professional scouts to be the most outstanding college football player in the nation.
 As a junior during the 1968 season, he amassed 2,890 total yards, ranking number one in the NCAA, and led his team to a 9–2 record and a 33–13 win over Akron in the Rice Bowl.
 In his senior season, he gained 2,314 yards, ranking third in the NCAA, and led his team to an 8–2 record.
 His decrease in production was mainly because his team played only 10 games that year, and he was taken out of several games in the second half because his team had built up huge leads.

 Bradshaw graduated owning virtually all Louisiana Tech passing records at the time.
 In 1970, Bradshaw received the Golden Plate Award of the American Academy of Achievement.
 In 1984, he was inducted into the inaugural class of the Louisiana Tech sports hall of fame.
 Four years later, he was inducted into the state of Louisiana's sports hall of fame.